StrangeBeeCorp/docs/docs/flow/user-guides/build-your-first-workflow.md

 If alerts appear in TheHive, your workflow is working end to end.
 You've built your first workflow in TheHive Flow!

 !!! info "Running the workflow more than once"
     TheHive [rejects an alert when one with the same type, source, and source reference already exists](../../thehive/user-guides/analyst-corner/alerts/about-alerts.md#uniqueness) in the organization.
 If you run the workflow again, the `Create alert` node fails with a `400` error for each CVE already imported.
-To run the exercise again, [delete the previously created alerts in TheHive first](#step-9-clean-up).
+To run the exercise again, [delete the previously created alerts in TheHive first](#optional-step-9-clean-up).

 !!! tip "Run a workflow on a case or an alert"
     Workflows can also be [run from a case or alert page in TheHive](manually-run-workflow.md#run-a-workflow-from-a-case-or-alert).
 The run passes the case or alert identifier to the workflow as the `case_id` or `alert_id` entry variable, so a workflow can act on the entity it was launched from, for example to enrich a case or triage an alert.

-## Step 9: Clean up
+## (Optional) Step 9: Clean up

 This exercise creates real alerts in TheHive.
-If you ran it on a shared or production instance, close the alerts you no longer need and deactivate the workflow.
+Delete the alerts you no longer need and turn off the workflow.
+Deleting the alerts also lets you run the exercise again: TheHive rejects a new alert matching an existing one, whatever its status.

 1. In the **Alerts** view, filter on the source `flow` to isolate the alerts created by the workflow.

-2. Select :fontawesome-regular-square: in the column header to select all the alerts on the page, then select :fontawesome-solid-xmark: above the list.
+2. Select :fontawesome-regular-square: in the column header to select all the alerts on the page, then select :fontawesome-solid-trash: above the list.

-3. In the **Change the alert status** drawer, select a status such as `Ignored`, then select **Confirm**.
+3. In the confirmation dialog, select **OK**.

 4. Go back to the **Flow** view, select the workflow, then select **Disable workflow**.